Parents & Couples Respond to Last Week's "Single & Excluded" Newsletter.

 Another friend wrote to say that the sentiment flows both ways.
 Sometimes, she said, it’s single people who exclude couples because married people with kids are boring and mainstream.

-I think this is can be true, for sure.
+I think this can be true, for sure.

-At the same time, this can only be true if social focus is exclusively on the subject of family and kid life, topics single people can’t equally participate.
-Instead of on more universal ideas and issues.
+At the same time, this can only be true if social focus is exclusively on family and kid life, topics in which single people can’t equally participate, instead of on more universal ideas and issues.

-Another friend weighed in with a thoughtful email that, with permission, I’m going to share.
+Another friend weighed in with a thoughtful email that, with permission, I will share.
 All emphasis is mine.

 EMAIL: